Solid-OIDC: Global Access Token (GAT) Snapshot

 The additional functionality documented herein aims to address:

-1. Resource servers and their Authorization servers having no existing trust relationship with identity providers.
+1. Resource servers having no existing trust relationship with identity providers.

 2. Ephemeral Clients as a first-order use-case.